gboeer/gboeer.github.io/drafts/yolo_versions.md

 ### YOLO v5 (2020)

-YOLOv5 was the first original Release of a YOLO version by [Ultralytics](https://www.ultralytics.com/) and has been developed by it's founder [:octocat: Glenn Jocher](https://github.com/glenn-jocher).
+YOLOv5 was the first original release of a YOLO version by [Ultralytics](https://www.ultralytics.com/) and has been developed by it's founder [:octocat: Glenn Jocher](https://github.com/glenn-jocher).
 It became highly popular due to its PyTorch implementation, ease of use, and active maintenance.
 Ultralytics has since developed several newer YOLO versions and it can be said, that their framework hosts the most popular and best maintained YOLO implementations as of today.
 Their YOLO versions in general can be used freely with an AGPL-3.0 license, which demands publishing software products which use them as open source as well.
 However, Ultralytics also offers a paid enterprise license for commercial usage.

 **Highlights:**
 - Implemented in PyTorch, making it more accessible for researchers.